 Having separate OUs for your users and computers is a good idea-for both delegation of rights and also GPO design.
-Microsoft considers this best practice.
+Microsoft considers this a "best practice."

 In the Human Resources Users OU in our Corp.com domain, we'll create and leverage an Active Directory security group to do our dirty work.
-We'll name this group HR-OU-Admins and put our first HR-OU-Admins inside that group.
+We'll name this group HR-OU-Admins and put our first users inside the HR-OU-Admins inside group.
 We'll then delegate the appropriate rights necessary for them to use the power of GPOs.